R&I in the next EU budget: investing in Europe’s prosperity and competitiveness

 Purpose of the event

-This event will place research and innovation at the centre of the discussion on Europe’s future priorities and investments.
-It will move beyond a narrow budgetary debate about what can be preserved, and instead address a more strategic question: what must Europe invest if it is serious about delivering on its ambitions?
+This event places research and innovation at the centre of the discussion on Europe’s future priorities and investments.
+It moves beyond a narrow budgetary debate and instead addresses a strategic question: what must Europe invest if it is serious about delivering on its ambitions?

-In this context, the event will make the case that €220 billion for FP10 is a credible and politically coherent baseline for a Union seeking to strengthen its competitiveness, prosperity and resilience.
+In this context, the event will examine the case for approximately €220 billion for FP10 as a credible and politically coherent baseline for a European Union seeking to strengthen its competitiveness, prosperity and resilience, as reflected in the draft reports on FP10 by the European Parliament.

 Format